-Diane Grindol is the “Small Birds” columnist for BIRD TALK magazine.
+Diane Grindol was the "Small Birds” columnist for late BIRD TALK magazine.
 She lives with three cockatiels and a blue-headed Pionus parrot on the Monterey Peninsula along California’s Central Coast.
 In 1982, Grindol acquired a gray cockatiel hen, Dacey, and her life changed dramatically after that.
 She read about cockatiels, attended bird seminars and subscribed to magazines in an effort to learn more about taking care of Dacey and, subsequently, seven generations of Dacey’s descendants.
 Grindol has been intensely interested in companion pet bird education, and founded a bird club in Monterey.
 She also puts on seminars and writes for cockatiel newsletters and magazines.
-Grindol’ is author of the well-received book “Cockatiels For Dummies,” which aims to educate companion pet bird owners.
+Grindol’ is author of the well-received book "Cockatiels For Dummies,” which aims to educate companion pet bird owners.

 Grindol began writing feature articles for BIRD TALK in 1988.
 She published a magazine for two years in the early ’90s, which was acquired by BIRD TALK publishers.
 In 1995, Diane began writing a column for BIRD TALK.
 She has spoken at bird clubs and at national seminars throughout the United States.

 Grindol was especially interested in cockatiel research at UC Davis, and interviewed the founders of the parrot research program there.
 Eventually, she travelled to Guatemala with UC Davis field biologists to study parrots in the wild.